walshe/poker-exercise-nofork/README.md

 The goal is to pass the test suite.
 If there isn't a test for a particular case, e.g. an invalid string being passed to the `PokerHand` constructor, you may ignore it.

 ### Java Version
 By default, the project expects to build and run with JDK v21.
-You are welcome to use a later JDK provided you:
+You can use a later JDK provided you:
 - Make any changes necessary to the Gradle build to support the newer JDK
 - Clearly mention in your submssion which JDK version should be used